 In almost all of the intervention cases, the teacher has one teaching method only, which he uses over and over again.
 It isn't working, and he doesn't know where to go next.
 He's afraid to try anything different.
 So you begin to introduce new techniques, new procedures.
+You 'At the beginning of the program, the principals bated it, naturally.
+They felt they bad lost a lot of power and influence.'

-You take one at a time.
+take one at a time.
 You do a good job at that, then take another one.
 You do a good job at that.
 This phase might last several months depending on the individual and how longstanding the bad habits are.
 And then, the good part is when the person finally begins to succeed with some new technique, some new approach.
 You can see him begin to smile for the first time, maybe, in ten years.
 You can see him saying to himself: "Gee, that does work, and I can do that."
 Self-confidence, missing for so long, begins to return.
 And the kids begin to respond in different ways to the teacher.
 At that stage, the rapport between the consulting teacher and the person in trouble is usually very solid.
 A very close professional bond develops.